King James Version: Printing

 Archbishop Richard Bancroft was the "chief overseer" of the production of the Authorized Version.

-The original printing of the Authorized Version was published by Robert Barker, the King's Printer, in 1611 as a complete folio Bible.
+The original printing of the Authorised Version was published by Robert Barker, the King's Printer, in 1611 as a complete folio Bible.
 It was sold looseleaf for ten shillings, or bound for twelve.
 Robert Barker's father, Christopher, had, in 1589, been granted by Elizabeth I the title of royal Printer, with the perpetual Royal Privilege to print Bibles in England.
 (Note: The Royal Privilege was a virtual monopoly.)
 Robert Barker invested very large sums in printing the new edition, and consequently ran into serious debt, such that he was compelled to sub-lease the privilege to two rival London printers, Bonham Norton and John Bill.
 It appears that it was initially intended that each printer would print a portion of the text, share printed sheets with the others, and split the proceeds.
 Bitter financial disputes broke out, as Barker accused Norton and Bill of concealing their profits, while Norton and Bill accused Barker of selling sheets properly due to them as partial Bibles for ready money.
 There followed decades of continual litigation, and consequent imprisonment for debt for members of the Barker and Norton printing dynasties, while each issued rival editions of the whole Bible.
-In 1629 the Universities of Oxford and Cambridge successfully managed to assert separate and prior royal licences for Bible printing, for their own university presses—and Cambridge University took the opportunity to print revised editions of the Authorized Version in 1629, and 1638.
+In 1629 the Universities of Oxford and Cambridge successfully managed to assert separate and prior royal licences for Bible printing, for their own university presses - and Cambridge University took the opportunity to print revised editions of the Authorised Version in 1629, and 1638.
 The editors of these editions included John Bois and Samuel Ward from the original translators.
-This did not, however, impede the commercial rivalries of the London printers, especially as the Barker family refused to allow any other printers access to the authoritative manuscript of the Authorized Version.
+This did not, however, impede the commercial rivalries of the London printers, especially as the Barker family refused to allow any other printers access to the authoritative manuscript of the Authorised Version.

-Two editions of the whole Bible are recognized as having been produced in 1611, which may be distinguished by their rendering of Ruth 3:15; the first edition reading "he went into the city", where the second reads "she went into the city"; these are known colloquially as the "He" and "She" Bibles.
+Two editions of the whole Bible are recognised as having been produced in 1611, which may be distinguished by their rendering of Ruth 3:15; the first edition reading "he went into the city", where the second reads "she went into the city"; these are known colloquially as the "He" and "She" Bibles.

 The opening of the Epistle to the Hebrews of the 1611 edition of the Authorized Version shows the original typeface.
 The text of the Bible (only) is in black text.
 Marginal notes reference variant translations and cross references to other Bible passages.
 Each chapter is headed by a précis of contents.
 There are decorative initial letters for each chapter, and a decorated headpiece to each book, but no illustrations in the text.